thehunmonkgroup/coding-guidelines/python.md

 15. Adhere to PEP 8 guidelines for code style and formatting.

-16. Document code using Epytext format: clear, concise module-level docstrings for script purpose, class docstrings for class overview, and method/function docstrings with ":param:", ":return:", ":raises:" style descriptions.
+16. Document code using reStructuredText format: clear, concise module-level docstrings for script purpose, class docstrings for class overview, and method/function docstrings with ":param:", ":type:", ":return:", ":rtype:", ":raises:" style descriptions.
 Use multi-line format for complex elements.